rajgoel/reveal.js-plugins/chalkboard/README.md

 # Chalkboard

-A plugin adding a chalkboard to reveal.js.
+With this plugin you can add a chalkboard to reveal.js.
+The plugin provides two possibilities to include handwritten notes to your presentation

+- you can make notes directly on the slides, e.g. to comment on certain aspects
+- you can open a chalkboard on which you can make notes

+The main use case in mind when implementing the plugin is classroom usage in which you may want to explain some course content and quickly need to make some notes.

+The plugin records all drawings made so that they can be play backed using the ```autoSlide``` feature or the ```audio-slideshow``` plugin.

 [Check out the live demo](http://courses.telematique.eu/reveal.js-plugins/chalkboard-demo.html)

-The plugin is based on [Chalkboard](https://github.com/mmoustafa/Chalkboard) by Mohamed Moustafa.
+The chalbboar effect is based on [Chalkboard](https://github.com/mmoustafa/Chalkboard) by Mohamed Moustafa.

 ## Installation